seytechschool/react-todo-done/README.md

 ## Tasks

-- Get todos from https://jsonplaceholder.typicode.com/todos and use it as an initial data
+- Get todos from https://jsonplaceholder.typicode.com/todos and use it as an initial data - DONE
-- While loading data show loading animation.
+- While loading data show loading animation. - DONE
-- Deploy to heroku
+- Deploy to heroku - Individual work
-- Make it persistent (localstorage)
+- Make it persistent (localstorage) - 21 November - Ulan
-- Convert to hooks
+- Convert to hooks - 21 November - Ulan

 ## Todo UI